-Shooting kills one, injures two in Willow Oaks Apartments
+UPDATE:Shooting kills one, injures two in Willow Oaks Apartments

 They found three males shot.
 All were taken to Regional One.

-One of them was later pronounced dead, police said.
+25-year-old Albert Smith-Anderson was later pronounced dead, Memphis Police said.
 The other two were listed in stable condition.

+Police said one of the individuals who was transported was 21-year-old Deadrick Jones.

 An investigation found that gunfire was exchanged among the people shot.

-Note: UPDATE:Shooting kills one, injures two in Willow Oaks Apartments